acappelli/circular-progress-button/README.md

 ### Integration

-The lib is available on Maven Central, you can find it with [Gradle, please]
+The lib is available on JCenter, you can find it with [Gradle, please]

 ```
 dependencies {